 To ensure maximum participation in this Plan process among all populations and to properly address issues and concerns, the City has developed its Citizen Participation Plan (CPP).
-The CPP describes actions to be taken to involve residents in the development of the Consolidated Plan, Substantial Amendments to the Consolidated Plan, Minor Amendments to the Consolidated Plan, the Annual Action Plan, the Consolidated Annual Performance Evaluation Report (CAPER).
+The CPP describes actions to be taken to involve residents in the development of the Consolidated Plan, Substantial Amendments to the Consolidated Plan, Minor Amendments to the Consolidated Plan, the Annual Action Plan, the Consolidated Annual Performance Evaluation Report (CAPER), and the previously mentioned AFH.
 The CPP can be found on the City's website at https://srcity.org/767/State-Federal-Reports.
 The CPP includes the following components: